bgoonz/BGOONZ_BLOG_2.0/notes/articles/medium/markdown/React-State.md

       ],
     };

--   <span id="8909">A good safety net in case the consumer/caller doesn't provide a value for the quotes array.</span>
+-   <span id="8909">A good safety net in case the consumer/caller doesn’t provide a value for the quotes array.</span>
 -   <span id="a254">We can even remove it from our index.js now and an error will not be thrown.</span>

 ### Handling Events